Steeven9/Chess-expect/README.md

 # PF1 Final project: Chess-expect!

 The idea behind this project is to develop a big-bang chess program which allows you to play against a friend or colleague on one machine.

-Main problems to tackle:
+## Installation guide

-  Draw checkboard with coordinates system\
+  * Clone or download the repo
-  Draw pieces\
+  * Launch chess-expect.rkt
-  Handle movmement for two players, each one with its own controls\
+  * Enjoy!

-  Highlight the tiles where a certain piece's movement is allowed\
+## How to play

-  Determine if a movement would eat another piece and keep track of points
+Every player moves its cursor with respectively WASD (player 1 - white pieces) and the arrow keys (player 2 - black pieces); the spacebar is used to pick up and drop the pieces.
+The turn ends automatically when a piece gets dropped on a valid tile.

-If there's time left:
+Note: to win, you have to eat the king.
+Yup.

-  Timer for competitive play\
+## Language and libraries

-  Menu to select with/without timer
+The program is in Advanced Student Language, made with DrRacket v7.0; it uses the libraries racket/base (for struct-copy), 2htdp/image (image manipulation and drawing) and 2htdp/universe (big-bang).